JonathanMcCaffrey/blazor-test/POEHideoutGround/wwwroot/markdown/road-map.md

 ﻿## On the Agenda

-- Improve the calculator layout.
+- Improve the calculator layout for mobile.
 - Improve page text layout and mobile scaling
 - Update the website colour scheme.
 - Add dark mode.